Opening a Business

 Obtain Necessary Licenses and Permits

-Your kind of business will determine which particular licenses and permits are needed.
+Your kind of opening a business will determine which particular licenses and permits are needed.
 Typical licenses to open a private limited company in India comprise:

 Businesses with a yearly revenue over the threshold must register for the Goods and Services Tax (GST).
 Avail of input tax credits and tax compliance depend on it.